skoope-code/DSiPhotoSync-for-TWLMenu/README.md

 > It is not a general camera-photo converter; large phone/DSLR JPEGs are out
 > of scope and oversized files are skipped.

-**The Result** All of your personal photos taken on the DSi will now begin cycling through the top screen just as they do on the stock menu.
+**The Result:** All of your personal photos taken on the DSi will now begin cycling through the top screen just as they do on the stock menu.

 <img width="1280" height="523" alt="Group 23-4" src="https://github.com/user-attachments/assets/f5ba2db1-be8c-4119-b251-f5edbd6394ac" />